-If you suffered a TBI but don’t have lasting physical problems, your condition may be eligible for evaluation under listing 12.02 – Neurological Disorders.
+If you suffered a TBI but don’t have lasting physical problems (long term effects), your condition may be eligible for evaluation under listing 12.02 – Neurological Disorders.

 TBI Disability Benefits

 A disability claim for a TBI can be complicated – therefor your brain injury disability living allowance may vary.
-It’s important to work with your medical providers to get a list of service dates and supporting medical documentation showing your diagnosis, the severity of your brain injury, the prognosis, the treatment plan and how it affects your daily life.
+It’s important to work with your medical providers to get a list of service dates and supporting medical documentation showing your diagnosis, the severity of damage to the brain, the prognosis, the treatment plan and how it affects your daily life.